-Req.
-UID Requirement Text EMM-40 The EMM capability shall enforce an authentication method for performing administrative functions, using the one of the following methods as defined within agency policy: • Password/PIN • Biometric • Certificate-based • Multi-factor EMM-41-1 The EMM capability shall create end user profiles for mobile devices, using agency-defined user data.
+Summary Description EMM-35 The EMM capability shall enforce end user authentication when the mobile device is in the locked state.
+EMM-36 The EMM capability shall transition the mobile device to the locked state when the Agency-defined inactivity time-out period is reached.
+EMM-39 The EMM capability shall enforce the following agency-defined password characteristics when the password authentication method is implemented: Minimum password length Minimum password complexity Maximum password lifetime Guidance: Additional password characteristics could include enforcing password history, which involves ensuring no reuse of the last 'n' passwords, e.g., n=10.
+EMM-40 The EMM capability shall enforce an authentication method for performing administrative functions, using the one of the following methods as defined within agency policy: • Password/Personal identification Number (PIN) • Biometric • Certificate-based • Multi-factor EMM-41-1 The EMM capability shall create end user profiles for mobile devices, using agency- defined user data.
 EMM-41-2 The EMM capability shall create end user groups for mobile devices, based on agency policy.
-EMM-41-3 The EMM capability shall implement a directory of authorized users using an agency-defined combination of end user profiles and/or end user groups.
-EMM-41-4 The EMM capability shall automatically prevent end users from accessing the mobile device when the end users are deactivated from the directory of authorized users.
-EMM-42 The EMM capability shall permit/deny end user access to mobile applications and data on the mobile device based on agency defined usage patterns.
-Guidance: Usage pattern includes user, device, app and system information for use in creating analytics (i.e., user behavior analytics) that describe overall expected/unexpected usage within the managed mobile environment.
-EMM-43 The EMM capability shall enforce end user and mobile application access to external storage on mobile devices, based on Agency policy.
+EMM-41-3 The EMM capability shall implement a directory of authorized users using an agency- defined combination of end user profiles and/or end user groups.
+EMM-41-4 The EMM capability shall automatically block end users from accessing enterprise resources on mobile devices when the end users are deactivated from the directory of authorized users.
+Guidance: This requirement is intended to block unauthorized access of enterprise resources by an unauthorized user (perhaps a just-terminated employee).
+Manage Access to F Resources on the Device EMM-10-1 Based on agency policy, the EMM capability shall configure settings on mobile devices to control permissions to the mobile device's services, resources and data on a permobile application basis.
+Guidance: Mobile device services examples include location services, mobile devices resources include device functionality such as microphone, biometric sensors, etc. EMM-12 The EMM capability shall permit/deny end user access to mobile applications and data on the mobile device based on the physical location of the mobile device, according to Agency policy.
+EMM-13 The EMM capability shall permit/deny end user access to mobile applications and data on the mobile device based on time of day, according to Agency policy.
+EMM-15 The EMM capability shall block mobile device access to enterprise resources upon administrator command, requiring administrator unblock to access enterprise data.
+Guidance: This requirement is intended to provide the capability for the administrator to block access to agency-defined resources from the mobile devices to prevent data loss, in conjunction with the wipe requirement (EMM-14-1).